Proper Installation of

-Preformed drip edge flashing can be made of aluminium, galvanized steel or copper.
-Though there are many shapes of drip edge flashing available, it is important to use a product which does not hinder water from running off the roof.
+Preformed drip edge can be made of aluminum, galvanized steel or copper.
+Though there are many shapes of drip edge available, it is important to use a product which does not hinder water from running off the roof.

 At the eaves, the drip edge should be installed before the eave protection membrane.
-At the rake, the flashing is installed over the underlay.
+At the rake, the drip edge is installed over the underlay.

 The above figure shows the correct application of the drip edge.
-The flashing should be nailed centered in the top surface every 8 to 10 inches.
+The drip edge should be nailed centered in the top surface every 8 to 10 inches.

 The information contained in this bulletin is for general education and is not intended to replace advice from a qualified contractor or direction on usage/installation from the manufacturer.
 Consumers should be aware of the safety hazards associated with work on roofs and, before doing so themselves, should consider following CASMA s advice of using qualified contractors.
 This bulletin may be reproduced with permission on condition that it be reproduced in whole, unedited, with attribution of copyright to CASMA.

 © Copyright 1989 - Canadian Asphalt Shingle Manufacturers' Association.
 All Rights Reserved.